microsoft/debug-adapter-protocol/specification.md

 Clients should only call this request if the corresponding capability `supportsSetExpression` is true.

-If a debug adapter implements both setExpression and setVariable, a client uses `setExpression` if the variable has an `evaluateName` property.
+If a debug adapter implements both `setExpression` and `setVariable`, a client uses `setExpression` if the variable has an `evaluateName` property.

 ```typescript
 interface SetExpressionRequest extends Request {